nnaben/GRC--Capstone-project-on-Oscorp-CompanyMastery/README.md

 # GRC--CAPSTONE-PROJECT-ON-OSCORP-COMPANY
-## Findings After Assessment Are As Follows:
+## Assessment And Findings:

 ## Current Oscorp cyber security team:
-  Cyber security analyst: generalist, responds to cyber incidents as they come.
-Reports to Oscorp’s IT manager.
+ ** Cyber security analyst**: generally, responds to cyber incidents as they come and reports to Oscorp’s IT manager.
-  Network engineer: manages the firewalls.
-Reports to the Network Team Leader.
+ ** Network engineer**: manages the firewalls and reports to the Network Team Leader.
-  Cyber Security Consultant: your new role it Oscorp.
-You will initially report to the IT manager.
+  **Cyber Security Consultant**: My new role in Oscorp.
+I will initially report to the IT manager.

 ## Oscorp Current Cyber Security Controls: